This post may contain affiliate links. Please see my disclosure policy for details.

 Now, we don’t have that luxury of a few years as we’re on holiday, but we do have certain rights after our purchase if we feel we’ve been misled or ripped off.

 Firstly, you have every right to go back to the retailer and demand your money back.
 I would suggest bringing a local to help.
 Don’t go by yourself or you’ll probably just get bribed or bullied into keeping it.
 These guys are master of their trade.

 Secondly, you can alert the tourist police about the purchase.
 This may mean filing a report and may come at a small fee.

 But, at least they can assist you to escalate the issue and get some, if not all of your money back.
 Egypt needs all the tourism it can get and they don’t want tourists having a bad time.

 Thirdly, if you have suspicions, take it to a few different gold retailers and ask them to price it for you and get their honest opinion.

 There seems to be a rule of code among the jewellers in the area, but they will help if you won’t rat them out.

 Now, I got scammed for buying gold in Egypt, but that doesn’t mean you have to!
 I really wouldn’t like the same thing to happen to anyone else, especially on their holiday.

-For me, it’s a situation I would rather forget and am over it now.
+For me, it’s a situation I would rather forget, and am over it now.
 But, I felt obligated to share this to hopefully avoid the same thing happening to others and to make people aware.

-Gold in Egypt may be cheaper than the UK but please be hesitant before shelling out your cash for it.
+Gold in Egypt may be cheaper than in the UK but please be hesitant before shelling out your cash for it.
 You really don’t know if you’re being taken for a fool or not and these guys are masters at their craft.